ortus-docs/coldbox-docs/Routing/routes_configuration.md

 ## Configuration Methods

-You can use the following methods to fine tune the configuration and operation:
+You can use the following methods to fine tune the configuration and operation of the routing dispatcher:

 |Method|Description|
 |--|--|